moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

+---
-# Professional Services Technical Architect
+title: "Professional Services Technical Architect"

-Learn about the processes that the GitLab Technical Architect team uses for technical leadership, enablement, and to deliver successful engagements with customers.
-In Professional Services (PS), we strive to provide a first-class experience for all engagements.
+description: "Learn about the processes that the GitLab Technical Architect team uses for technical leadership, enablement, and to deliver successful engagements with customers.
+In Professional Services (PS), we strive to provide a first-class experience for all engagements."
+---

 ## Pre-Sales Support